SHlVA/resume/resume-shiva.md

 ## Overview

 Software developer with 13+ years of experience in design and development of applications and infrastructure on control/embedded/general purpose systems.
 In the past, network/data-center management has been my staple.
-For the last five years, I have been working on management infrastructure and App SDK for the IP operating system for Ericsson networking devices, related to provided FCAPS support for various domains/applications/platforms that leverage this OS.
+For the last five years, I have been working on management infrastructure and App-SDK for the IP operating system for Ericsson networking devices, related to provided FCAPS support for various domains/applications/platforms that leverage this OS.

 In addition to my day job, I sometimes dabble in solving problems for fun.
 Some of them can be found at [github.com/shiva][3].